yhyakuna/katacoda-scenarios/vault-identity/step2.md

 token/       token       auth_token_070a4d9f       ...
 userpass/    userpass    auth_userpass_329e028b    ...
 ```
 If the identity, `bob`, is defined in LDAP and `bsmith` is defined in Okta, you would need the accessor IDs of LDAP and Okta.

 <br>
-## Create an Entity
+## Create bob-smith Entity

 Execute the following command to create a new entity named, `bob-smith` and save its ID in the `entity_id.txt` file: